sneakers-the-rat/surveillance-graphs/_sections/_ideology/kgs_and_ai.md

 	 		- google engineer in entity oriented search literally has a diagram that excludes the rest of the web
 	 		- re: AMP.
 	 		- Google is very sensitive about this! (nyt article) {% cite sullivanGoogleSearchSends2021 %}
+ 		- killing social information system, enclosing the public organization of information into a private interaction with your assistant.
 		- while simultaneously injecting themselves into every web service - if everyone is renting chatGPT, then every service is a deeply detailed surveillance platform.
 		- concentrating in the hands of a few tech giants under the guise of 'safety'
 			> "Aside from intentional misuse, there are many domains where large language models should be deployed only with great care, or not at all.
 Examples include high-stakes domains such as medical diagnoses, classifying people based on protected characteristics, determining eligibility for credit, employment, or housing, generating political advertisements, and law enforcement.
 If these models are open-sourced, it becomes challenging to limit harmful applications in these and other domains without proper regulation.
 On the other hand, if large language model access is restricted to a few organizations with the resources required to train them, this excludes most people from access to cutting-edge ML technology.
 Another option is for an organization to own the end-to-end infrastructure of model deployment, and make it accessible via an API." {% cite ouyangTrainingLanguageModels2022 %}